ZhichengKai/ZhichengKai.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Mechanical and Aerospace Engineering, Monash University, 2028 (expected)
+* PhD in Mechanical and Aerospace Engineering, Monash University, 2028 (expected)
 * M.S. in Mechanical Engineering, University of Michigan, 2024
 * B.S. in Mechanical Engineering, Rose-Hulman Institute of Technology, 2022